AkshatP27/Products_Store/README.md

 - UI updates automatically when the Redux state changes, thanks to React-Redux hooks.

 ### 5. Session Persistence
 - User session is persisted using localStorage.
-On app load, `asyncCurrentUser` checks localStorage and updates Redux state if a user is found.
+On app load, the `App.jsx` component dispatches the `asyncCurrentUser` thunk, which checks localStorage and updates Redux state if a user is found.
-- This ensures the user stays logged in even after a page refresh.
+- This ensures the user stays logged in even after a page refresh or navigation.

 ### 6. Data Flow Example (Login)
 1. User submits login form in the UI.